bkkuan/tp/docs/UserGuide.md

 * Due date must be inputted in the format of `yyyy-mm-dd hh:mm`.
 * Due date cannot be in the past.
 * If due date is already set as such, user will be notified gracefully.
-* Special case for February: set to the last day of that year if user types in 29th Feb during a non-leap year.
+* Special case for some months having different last date: set to the last day of that month if user types in a date more than the valid date of that month (e.g. 29th Feb during a non-leap year -> set to 28th Feb and notify user by printing the set date on the GUI).

 Examples:
 * `setduedate 2 taskint/1 due/2026-02-29 23:59`